Becheler/Becheler.github.io/pages/blog/_posts/2021-08-07-hire-substitutes-with-Liskov.md

 public class PacificBlackDuck extends Bird{}
 ```
 This brand new class gives you all the space you want to **hide** all the weird ecological details of the
-Pacific Black Bird: you add few data members to store the species ecological preferences and you
+Pacific Black Bird: you will certainly add few data members to store the species ecological preferences and
 add some member functions to implement their ~~weird~~ unique quacking and mating behavior.

 And you run your code.